 Figure 1-1 is a flow chart of the criminal justice system.
 It covers the entire process from the observation or report of a crime through investigation, arrest, prosecution, trial, sentencing, appeal, service of sentence, and release.
 The court process from pretrial to appeal will be briefly described in this section.
 Later in this chapter, the pretrial process will be described in greater detail.
-The trial process will be described in greater detail.
+The trial process will be described in greater detail in Chapter 2.

 The process begins with an arrest based upon detection, investigation, and/or the filing of a criminal complaint against a person.
 After arrest, the suspect is booked.
-Booking is a formal processing of the arrested person by the police that involves recording the arrest, fingerprinting, photographing, and inventorying all
+Booking is a formal processing of the arrested person by the police that involves recording the arrest, fingerprinting, photographing, and inventorying all the personal items taken from the suspect.
+The prosecutor will decide whether to proceed with the charges against the defendant.
+If so, the accused will then make an initial appearance in court, at which time the judge will review the charges to determine the following: